ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 You can usualy leave this on 0 and the program will automaticaly determine the correct width and height.

 On some cameras, and usualy with OBS, the camera will be opened with the wrong resolution and aspect ratio.
 In that case, replace these values with the correct ones.

+### Known issues:

+* Sometimes an extra blue circle will appear, which may slow down detection as it causes a larger area to be searched than necessary.
+You can restart detection to fix this issue. (just press Start twice to stop and start again).
+This can be seen in the VRChat demo.
+* A tracker may face the wrong direction if only one marker is seen.
+This can be seen in the Beatsaber demo video.

 ### TODO: